sjey/teamcity-aws-cloudformation-plugin/README.md

 ## Thanks

 This project started from the codebase in [teamcity-aws-codedeploy-plugin](https://github.com/JetBrains/teamcity-aws-codedeploy-plugin).
-So huge thanks to vbedrosova and team.
+So huge thanks to @vbedrosova and team.

 ---